 Including templates for invitations and posters.

-The Strong Neighbourhoods team has met the maximum amount of events that we're able to support this year.
-You can apply to be added to our waitlist in case an event is cancelled, or we have a list of resources to help you still proceed with your event, or our grants program is still accepting applications.
+We have fulfilled the maximum amount of events we are able to support for 2018.
+We have a list of resources to help you still proceed with your event, or our grants program is still accepting applications.

 Any resident of Kelowna interested in hosting a neighbourhood event.
 Event planning experience is not required.